a5anka/a5anka.github.io/_posts/2014-05-29-amqp-publisher-subscriber-example-with-wso2-mb-server.md

 </project>
 {% endhighlight %}

-We have added RabbitMQ AMQP client as a dependency in the pom.xml file.
+I have added RabbitMQ AMQP client as a dependency in the pom.xml file.

 ## Publisher

-Following Publisher class connect to the WSO2 MB and publish a simple text message in the message queue "hello".
+Publisher class connect to the WSO2 MB and publish a simple text message to the message queue "hello".

 {% highlight java %}
 package io.github.a5anka.amqp.helloworld;